tobac-project/tobac/doc/feature_detection.rst

+.. _Feature Detection:
-Feature detection
+Feature Detection Basics
 ---------------------

-The feature detection form the first step of the analysis.
+The feature detection is the first step in using **tobac**.

 **Currently implemented methods:**